 Spam filter for preventing and managing spam

-The spam filter won’t catch all spam, but it does get the bulk of it.
-The spam filter does requires fine-tuning over time.
+The Akismet spam filter won’t catch all spam, but it does get the bulk of it.
+In the past year it’s been over 98% accurate.
+Akismet requires fine-tuning over time.
 The more content that is passed through the filter, the more accurate it becomes.
 You can help train the filter by managing the spam queue and suspending users or marking content as not spam.
 With every click, the accuracy of the spam filter will improve for both you and everyone using the spam filter.

-The spam filter is available in Help Center for all Guide plans.
-If you haven't already done so, you should enable the spam filter in your Help Center.
+The spam filter is available in the help center for all Guide plans.
+If you haven't already done so, you should enable the spam filter in your help center.
 Be sure to subscribe to the spam queue to receive notifications when you receive spam.
-Learn more
+Learn more.

-Guide Managers can choose to filter content based on specific that will trigger content moderation.
+Guide admins can choose to filter content based on specific that will trigger content moderation.
 When this option is enabled, end-user content that contains any of the words indicated in your list, is placed in a moderation queue instead of being posted publicly.
-You can then moderate the content and decide if it is spam or if it's safe to post in your Help Center.
+You can then moderate the content and decide if it is spam or if it's safe to post in your help center.
 You can subscribe to the moderation queue so that you are alerted when there are posts in the queue.
 Learn more.